 The AEC Blueprint listed logistics services among its twelve priority integration sectors.
 The ASEAN Expert Group on Competition, the ASEAN Secretariat, the OECD and UK Foreign & Commonwealth Office (FCO) agreed that this would be the focus of the Project.
 The focus on one sector had the potential benefit of making the rules consistent and thus helping promote a more integrated logistics market.

 Efficient logistics can play a significant role in increasing a country’s economic development by facilitating international trade and improving its competitiveness.
 By developing an efficient logistics system, a country can enhance its connectivity to better serve its importers and exporters, and satisfy the needs of regionally integrated production facilities for reliable just-in-time delivery of inputs and outputs.

 The Project aimed to support the development of pro-competitive reforms by identifying recommendations to improve shortcomings in the regulatory or policy environment that hinder the efficient functioning of markets, thus damaging long-term growth.

-Beyond its immediate impact on competition policy, the project aims at laying the foundations for reducing poverty and inequality, lowering non-tariff barriers to trade, and improving the business environment and ease of doing business in ASEAN.
-A rule-based, predictable environment in line with international best practices will ensure a competitive and open economy and a level playing field for all competitors.
-This in turn will allow businesses seeking access to ASEAN to enter, operate and invest effectively.
+Beyond its immediate impact on competition policy, the project aimed at laying the foundations for reducing poverty and inequality, lowering non-tariff barriers to trade, and improving the business environment and ease of doing business in ASEAN.
+A rule-based, predictable environment in line with international best practices was to ensure a competitive and open economy and a level playing field for all competitors.
+This in turn would allow businesses seeking access to ASEAN to enter, operate and invest effectively.